Pirate-ai001/AI-Context-Synchronization-Tool/README.md

 ## Overview

 The **Context Sync Tool** is a file monitoring utility designed to track changes within a project directory, execute Git diffs, and log the status of any changes detected in files.
 It integrates seamlessly into your main project and provides live feedback on the status of file changes while tracking whether the system is idle or active.
-This tool is useful for syncing context in the development environment and tracking any updates that occur across the repository.
+This tool is useful for syncing context in development environments and tracking any updates that occur across a corrosponding repository.

 ## Features